Beef Burger (1 serving) and Potato French Fries (1 Serving (70g))

 Stay Hydrated

-Drink water or unsweetened beverages with your meal to aid digestion and help stabilize blood sugar levels.
+Drink water throughout your meal.
+Staying hydrated can aid in digestion and balance blood sugar levels.

 Add Protein